symfony/recipes/README.rst

 .. tip::

-    Use ``%generate(secret)%`` as the value of any environment variable to ask Symfony to replace it with a cryptographically secure random value of 16 bytes.
+    Use ``%generate(secret)%`` as the value of any environment variable to replace it with a cryptographically secure random value of 16 bytes.

 ``makefile`` Configurator
 ~~~~~~~~~~~~~~~~~~~~~~~~~